ethyca/fides/docs/fidesops/docs/saas_connectors/saas_postprocessors.md

     }
 ]
 ```
-By default this filter is exact and case-sensitive.
+By default, this filter is exact and case-sensitive.

 Post-Processor Config:
 ```yaml